dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 ## 6) Calculate L and mean recombination rate from genomic data

-The start point are three files: Plink tped and a Plink tfam file where the information has been phased.
+The start point are three files: A Plink tped and a Plink tfam file where the information has been phased.
 We also assume that you have a file with the frequency of the low-frequency derived alleles.

 bash CalculateLData.sh PositionsFilePrefix SNPNumberToTake FrequencyFile PlinkTpedFilePrefix PlinkTfamFilePrefix IndividualsToTake HapLengthToTake